 “So do I,” said Gandalf, “and so do all who happen to live to see such times.
 But that is not for them to decide.
 All we have to decide is what to do with the time that is given us.”

 When people make fun of The Lord of the Rings, I imagine the story just hit them at the wrong time, or maybe it’s just a story they don’t need.
-In the hospital, we were never forced to cling to any religion, but asked to consider having a little faith—if not in a “higher power,” then in the idea that recovery was possible, and that we were stronger than the illness that was trying to kill us.
-Some people went to church, some people clung to self-help manuals, some of us escaped into alternate worlds, and many of us did a combination of all three.
-All we wanted was a spark to guide us through the gloom, to help us wander until we were no longer lost, and the path before us was winding with possibility and light. ♦
+In the hospital, we were never forced to cling to any religion, but we were asked to consider having a little faith—if not in a “higher power,” then in the idea that recovery was possible, and that we were stronger than the illness that was trying to kill us.
+Some people went to church, some people read self-help manuals, some of us escaped into alternate worlds, and many of us did a combination of all three.
+All we wanted was a spark to guide us through the darkness, to help us move forward until we were no longer lost, until the path before us was winding with possibility and light. ♦